-Appendix A - Street Nameplates and Procedures for their Installation
+Appendix A -Street Nameplates

-Street Nameplates must be installed by the developer of the new street and must meet the specifications set out below once the name has been agreed with Westmorland and Furness Council and before the first property is habitable.
-This allows the delivery of mail, goods and services but more importantly allows emergency service deployment.
+Street Nameplates must be installed by the developer of the new street to the specifications set out below once the name has been agreed with Westmorland and Furness Council and before the first property is habitable to allow the delivery of mail, goods and services but more importantly to allow emergency service deployment.
 If nameplates are not installed at this point this may lead to the delay in deployment of emergency services.
 If there are delays in attending an incident or to the delivery of goods and services to an occupied property where nameplates have not been installed, the liability for this rests with the developer not the Council.

-Where a developer fails to install street nameplates, the Council will undertake this work and will submit an invoice for re-imbursement from the developer for this work including administration costs.
-This includes private roads as well as local authority adopted streets.
+Where a developer fails to install street nameplates, the Council will undertake this work and will submit an invoice for re-imbursement from the Developer for this work including administration costs.
+This includes private roads as well as Local Authority adopted streets.

-Nameplates must be installed in order for the developer to comply with the terms and conditions set out in the section 38 Agreement of the New Roads and Street Works Act which the developer enters into with the highway authority for the adoption of roads and highways.
-Once street nameplates have been installed (to the specifications of the authority) the Council will adopt and maintain these nameplates, therefore it is essential to adhere to the Council's specifications.
+Nameplates must be installed in order for the developer to comply with the terms and conditions set out in the section 38 Agreement of the New Roads and Street Works Act which the developer enters into with the Highway Authority for the adoption of roads and highways, which in this instance is Cumbria Highways.
+Once street nameplates have been installed to the authorities specifications the Council will adopt and maintain these nameplates, therefore it is essential to adhere to the Council's specifications.